 Whether you’re choosing a CMS for the first time, or if you’re changing from your current CMS to a new one it is a big decision.
-Which is why it’s crucial that you ask the right questions.
+This is why it’s crucial that you ask the right questions.
 It can be difficult to know what the right questions are, so we’ve put together a list that we think will get you the answers you need to make the right choice.

 Choosing the “right” content management system (CMS) for your organization can be a daunting process.
 There are endless options and there’s no single, "best-fit" solution.
 You have to weigh the pros and cons of them all in order to find the one that best suits your individual business needs.